sonic-net/sonic-mgmt/docs/testplan/dual_tor/dual_tor_test_plan_action_items.md

     """

 @pytest.fixture
-def ptf_server_port():
+def ptf_server_intf():
     """
     Returns the port corresponding to the server on the PTF used during the test run (this should be consistent/deterministic between test runs, probably by just using the first server every time)

     Returns:
-        The port number of the server
+        The interface name of the server
     """
 @pytest.fixture
-def t1_upper_tor_port():
+def t1_upper_tor_intfs():
     """
-    Returns the PTF port that the upper ToR is connected to on the T1 (this should be consistent/deterministic between test runs, probably by just using the first T1 every time)
+    Returns the PTF interface(s) that the upper ToR is connected to on the T1 (this should be consistent/deterministic between test runs, probably by just using the first T1 every time)

     The upper ToR may also be known as ToR A

     Returns:
-        The port number on the T1 corresponding to the upper ToR
+        List containing the interface names on the T1 corresponding to the upper ToR
     """

 @pytest.fixture
-def t1_lower_tor_port():
+def t1_lower_tor_intfs():
     """
-    Returns the PTF port that the lower ToR is connected to on the T1 (this should be consistent/deterministic between test runs, probaobly by just using the first T1 every time)
+    Returns the PTF interface(s) that the lower ToR is connected to on the T1 (this should be consistent/deterministic between test runs, probaobly by just using the first T1 every time)

     The lower ToR may also be known as ToR B

     Returns:
-        The port number on the T1 corresponding to the lower ToR
+        List containing the interface names on the T1 corresponding to the lower ToR
     """

 def apply_dual_tor_config(duthost, active=True):